ihmeuw/vivarium_research/docs/source/models/causes/neonatal/neonatal_encephalopathy.rst

 representing this cause.
 Unlike a state machine representation, the values on the transition arrows represent decision probabilities rather than rates per unit time.
+Note that these probabilities are not used directly in the model and are included here only for clarity.
+If they end up being more confusing than enlightening, we should delete them.

 .. graphviz::